vijay03/cs360v-f21/Lab4.md

 The workflow (and hints) for the ipc_* functions is as follows:
 1. `handle_vmcall()`:
 	- The `VMX_VMCALL_IPCSEND` portion should load the values from the trapframe registers.
-	- Then it ensures that the destination environment is HOST FS.
-If the destination environment is not HOST FS, then this function returns E_INVAL.
+	- Then it checks the type of the destination environment.
+If the type is not HOST FS, this function returns E_INVAL.
 	- Now, this function traverses all the environments, and sets the `to_env` to the environment ID corresponding to ENV_TYPE_FS at the host.
 After this is done, it converts the gpa to hva (there's a function for this!) and then calls `sys_ipc_try_send()`
 	- The `VMX_VMCALL_IPCRECV` portion just calls `sys_ipc_recv()`, after incrementing the program counter.
 2. `sys_ipc_try_send()` checks whether the guest is sending a message to the host or whether the host is sending a message to the guest.